mattsilv/ai-ready-dev-containers/README.md

 ## Overview

-This repository provides templates and best practices for creating consistent development environments using Dev Containers.
+This repository provides templates and best practices for creating consistent development environments using [Dev Containers](https://containers.dev/).
 The configurations are designed to be:

-1. **AI-Assisted Development Ready**: Optimized for developers using AI coding assistants like GitHub Copilot, Cursor, and others
+1. **Reproducible**: Ensuring consistent development experiences across team members
-2. **Reproducible**: Ensuring consistent development experiences across team members
+2. **Production-Ready**: Configurable to match production environments
-3. **Production-Ready**: Configurable to match production environments
+3. **Flexible**: Adaptable to various tech stacks and frameworks
-4. **Flexible**: Adaptable to various tech stacks and frameworks
+4. **AI-Assisted Development Ready**: Optimized for developers using AI coding assistants

 ## Architecture